How Does GHB Addiction Treatment Work?

-- Individualized medical care – Time to heal.
+- Individualized medical care and time to heal.

-- Space to break the cycle of addiction – A positive community.
+- Space to break the cycle of addiction and a positive community.

-- Professional guidance and support – Reduced chance of relapse.
+- Professional guidance and support and a reduced chance of relapse.

 Inpatient facilities provide recovering users with the means to break away from triggers, enablers, and daily stresses.
 These facilities were designed to allow their guests to recover from addictions in a safe space.